 The purposes of the FHL Fellowships are to enable graduate students to spend productive research time at FHL and benefit from the collaborative atmosphere.
 To accomplish this goal, we expect awardees to use all funds while in residence at FHL.
 Unused amounts will go back into the Fellowship Funds to be used for deserving students in future years.
 Funds may be spent on the following types of uses:

-FHL on-campus housing (not off campus) and Dining Hall fees.
+FHL on-campus housing (not off campus), Dining Hall fees and Lab or Facilities Use fees.

 Charges for use of the Ocean Acidification Experimental Laboratory (OAEL), small boats, and the Centennial.